Homeowners Association, Common Interest Community Reform Signed Into Law

 - Eliminate certain parking restrictions, such as prohibitions on parking work vehicles in residential driveways.

-The House considered an amendment to remove this local government preemption provision.
-Despite ongoing concerns raised by local governments, the amendment failed on a bipartisan 47-86 vote.
+The House considered an amendment to remove the local government preemption provision.
+Despite concerns raised by local governments, the amendment failed on a bipartisan 47-86 vote.